 So what is the ideal solution for a setup that requires both geographic- and language-based targeting?
-This is a tricky question, with no perfect answer; in fact SEOs are forever debating this contentious issue.
+This is a tricky question, with no perfect answer.
+In fact, SEOs are forever debating this contentious issue.

 With the clear majority of traffic being from affiliates, we felt it was more important to consider CRO first to ensure that most users have an experience that is tailored to their geographic location.

 In order to support this setup and ensure that we didn’t run into issues with duplicate content, we needed to be certain that we were making correct use of hreflang to explain to search engines exactly what we were targeting.
-In addition, we needed to be mindful of duplicate content across multiple domains and carefully consider whether we should be using canonicalisation or whether it was, in fact, ok to have duplicate content since we were targeting different users in different countries.
-Below is an extract from Google’s advice on duplicate content in the case of language- and country-specific websites.
+In addition, we needed to be mindful of duplicate content across multiple domains and carefully consider whether we should be using canonicalization or whether it was, in fact, ok to have duplicate content since we were targeting different users in different countries.
+Below is an extract from Google’s advice on duplicate content in the case of language and country-specific websites.

 Often, especially when wearing your SEO hat, it’s far too easy to become overly fearful of having duplicate content on your website.
 A lot of this fear has been caused by the overzealous nature of the initial Google Panda update in February 2011.
 Although duplicate content had always been something to bear in mind, its importance increased tenfold with the introduction of Panda.

 Overnight many sites that had previously ranked well simply disappeared due to content quality and duplication issues which raised a flag against the site and effectively marked the whole domain as low quality.
-In fact I’d still advise you to read this old post on Moz that provides some detailed advice on duplicate content in a post-Panda world.
+In fact, I’d still advise you to read this old post on Moz that provides some detailed advice on duplicate content in a post-Panda world.

 One thing that’s worth noting now is that since January 2016 Panda is effectively just another part of the Google core algorithm and it is a lot more granular in nature.
-This means that even in a worst-case scenario you shouldn’t find your whole domain penalised.
+This means that even in a worst-case scenario you shouldn’t find your whole domain penalized.
 But on the off-chance that it is, you should be able to recover much quicker as you don’t have to wait several months for the next refresh of the algorithm.